noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/storage/notes.md

 ### Value as a sum of Notes

 We recall that multiple notes are associated with a "slot" (or ID), and so the value of a numerical note (like ValueNote) is the sum of each note's value.
-The helper function in [balance_utils](https://github.com/AztecProtocol/aztec-packages/blob/#include_/noir-projects/aztec-nr/value-note/src/balance_utils.nr) implements this logic taking a `Set` of `ValueNotes`.
+The helper function in [balance_utils](https://github.com/AztecProtocol/aztec-packages/blob/#include_/noir-projects/aztec-nr/value-note/src/balance_utils.nr) implements this logic taking a `PrivateSet` of `ValueNotes`.

 A couple of things worth clarifying:

-- A `Set` takes a Generic type, specified here as `ValueNote`, but can be any `Note` type (for all notes in the set)
+- A `PrivateSet` takes a Generic type, specified here as `ValueNote`, but can be any `Note` type (for all notes in the set)
-- A `Set` of notes also specifies _the_ slot of all Notes that it holds
+- A `PrivateSet` of notes also specifies _the_ slot of all Notes that it holds

 ### Example - Notes in action